2020 ECC Conference

 Panel or Workshop Submission

 Panels and workshops are solicited that examine issues of interest.
-Panel sessions should provide an opportunity for participants to present their views on a specific topic and then to discuss these views among themselves and with the audience.
+Panel sessions should provide an opportunity for participants to present their views on a specific topic and then to discuss these views among themselves and with the conference participants through a discussion forum.
 A typical panel will consist of three or four participants, including the moderator.
-If the proposal is accepted, all presenters listed in the panel description will be required to register for the conference and to participate in the session.
-Workshop proposals should provide hands-on instruction and experience for 20 – 30 audience members in an area of interest to large systems computing.
+If the proposal is accepted, all presenters listed in the panel description will be required to register for the conference and to participate in the 15 minute video.
+Workshop proposals should provide virtual hands-on instruction and experience in an area of interest to large systems computing.
 All submissions will be handled electronically.
 Authors should attach a detailed proposal to the completed submission form.

 Process of Selection

 The program committee will evaluate papers, presentations, and panels based on quality and relevance.
 All submissions are held in confidence prior to presentation at the conference.
-Accepted papers will be assigned a 30 minute session during the conference.
+Accepted presentations, panels and workshops are required to submit a link to a 15 minute video presentation and presentation slide deck in PP or PDF format, and be available for a synchronous Q&A discussion forum on June 8th or 9th.

 Submissions received after the deadline will not be considered unless an extension has been granted by the program chairs.
 Where employer, client, or government authorization is needed, the author(s) will obtain such authorization prior to submitting the final manuscript.

-Accepted papers will be presented by their author(s) and will be made available, with the author’s permission, on the ECC National Conference website after the end of the conference.
+Accepted papers will be presented by their author(s) via video submission and will be made available, with the author’s permission, on the ECC National Conference website after the end of the conference.

 ECC requires a non-exclusive copyright license for all papers and presentations given at the conference.
 This includes potential distribution on the ECC website.